SchenLong/Mutaito-Academy/README.md

 Practices:
 - Break WiFi encryption and connect to network
 - Scan the network and identify connected device
-- Identify the IDS and the Firewall, take them offline
+- Identify the IDS and the Firewall, hack them offline
-- Rescan and perform recon on the devices that you found
+- Rescan and perform recon on the devices that you found, note the differences.

+Scenario:
+You have a recognition assignement with no physical access to the assets nor the offices.
+You must break the wireless encryption, penetrate the network and scan for assets.
+You will notice that an IDS and a Firewall protects the network, you will have to take them offline and provide accurate details on your network recognition, identifying the devices, opened ports and running services of the devices found on the network will be expected.

                                                          ----------------------------------